PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-6.md

 1. Enter the query `How many free rooms do hotels in Switzerland have grouped by hotel on 2024-10-10?` in the question box and then **send**.
 You can see the results.

    ![](../media/h247.png)

+   >**Note:** If the bot responds with **"Could you please confirm the date for which you want to check the availability of free rooms?"**, please provide a future date in the format **dd-mm-yyyy**, and press Enter to see the results.

 1. Open a new web browser window and go to the URL for the frontend container.
 You recorded the Frontend_URL in Challenge 03, Task 03, Step 14.
 This will allow you to display the chatbot from within the updated Contoso Hotel app.
 Click on the **Calendar** icon.